AI Hub

 The AI Hub for social protection

-The AI Hub assists institutions in developing capacities to govern, design, and implement AI, enabling them to navigate benefits and risks responsibly, innovatively, and sovereignly which are the three principles adopted by the AI Hub to guide the use of AI to enhance social protection systems.
+The AI Hub assists social protection institutions in developing capacities to govern, design, and implement AI, enabling them to navigate benefits and risks responsibly, innovatively, and uphold digital sovereignty – the three principles adopted by the AI Hub to guide the use of AI in enhancing social protection systems.

 Responsible

-Safeguarding and strengthening human rights by leveraging responsible and ethical AI approaches and concepts for social protection to guide all activities.
+Safeguarding and strengthening human rights by leveraging responsible and ethical AI approaches and concepts for social protection.

 Innovative

-Creating a space for innovation with social protection actors across sectors and disciplines to seize AI benefits.
+Creating a space for innovation and working with social protection actors across sectors and disciplines to seize AI benefits.

 Sovereign

-Promoting the digital sovereignty of partner countries as the backbone for social protection institutions to stay in control when using AI according to their own terms, both political and technical.
+Promoting the digital sovereignty of partner countries to ensure that social protection institutions remain in control of how they use AI – on their own political and technical terms.

 How we work

-The AI Hub aims to enable the use of AI for social protection in a responsible way, serving social and environmental wellbeing.
+The AI Hub aims to enable the responsible use of AI for social protection, serving social and environmental wellbeing.

 Country support: advisory services

-The AI Hub provides a global expert help desk for innovating AI approaches, scoping and implementing solutions, as well as testing algorithms in social protection.
-Experts from various institutional backgrounds offer technical consulting services around AI to practitioners in social protection organisations to strengthen institutional capacities and to facilitate technology access for more inclusive, equitable and efficient social protection systems, while addressing different cultural contexts and policy objectives.
+The AI Hub provides targeted and time-bound technical assistance to strengthen institutional capacities and to facilitate technology access for more inclusive, equitable and efficient social protection systems that reflect different cultural contexts and policy objectives.

 Advisory services include: